Catholic v. catholic: Christian unity?

 In the two years since his election to lead the largest denomination of Christians in the world, Benedict has been outspoken in his decrial of theological relativism and has been a strong advocate for the authority of Scripture.

-The Pope has been resolute in his discernment of controversial social issues, especially his denunciation of the killing of unborn children and the normalization of homosexuality.
+The Pope has been resolute in his discernment of controversial social issues, especially his denunciation of the killing of babies before birth and the normalization of homosexuality.

 We praised Benedict last September when he boldly and rightly called attention to Islam and its history of violent conversion.
 Although Benedict was quoting a 14th-century Byzantine emperor when making his case, the Muslim “street” responded all too predictably – with violence.